Is there such a thing as a hypoallergenic cat? Can some breeds be less triggering than others? These questions get asked every day.

 What makes some cats more allergy-producing?

 Regardless of breed, male felines produce more allergic-inducing proteins than females, and intact males will produce the most.
-It has also been said that darker-colored kitties tend to cause more allergies than lighter-colored cats.
+It’s believed that darker-colored kitties tend to cause more allergies than lighter-colored cats.

 Can kittens cause allergies?